SolarNetwork/solarnetwork-node/net.solarnetwork.node.upload.bulkjsonwebpost/README.md

-# SolarNode Bulk JSON Web Uploader
+# SolarIn/HTTP Upload Service

-This project provides SolarNode plugin that allows SolarNode to upload data collected by other plugins to SolarIn.
+This project provides SolarNode plugin that allows SolarNode to upload data collected by other plugins to SolarIn via HTTP as JSON.
 It also can parse and persist instructions in the response to data uploads, and provides an instruction acknowledgement service for uploading the status of instructions back to SolarIn.